Our Lady of Guidance: Patronage

 Due to the church's proximity to the United States Embassy, the statue is often visited by locals who petition the Virgin for safety in overseas travel.
 Devotees claim that when invoked under this title, the Virgin's intercession is speedy and miraculous, particularly in securing approval of requests for United States visas.

-She is also considered the patroness of all Overseas Filipino Workers.
+Our Lady of Guidance is also considered the patroness of all Overseas Filipino Workers.